Small arms master gunner: History

-In 2010, the Fort Bliss command sergeant major-David Davenport, realized that the knowledge on weapons, optics, lasers, and now thermals, was virtually nonexistent.
+In 2010, the Fort Bliss command sergeant major-David Davenport realized that the knowledge of weapons, optics, lasers, and now thermals, was virtually nonexistent.
 He noticed different companies within battalions were zeroing and bore-lighting all their equipment differently.
-Soldiers did not know how to use their lasers or thermals, and there was no consistency on the installation.
+Soldiers did not know how to use their lasers or thermals, and there was no consistency in the installation.
 He appointed a 1st Armored Division small arms master gunner (a graduate of the Fort Bragg SAMG course) to create a curriculum that would put all his NCOs on the same page with the various equipment issued throughout his division.
 The Fort Bliss SAMG built a course that encompassed every weapon, laser, and optic used on Fort Bliss.
-There had to be many changes made to the course that the SAMG was building, versus the one he attended in 2001.
+There had to be many changes made to the course that the SAMG was building compared to the one he attended in 2001.
 This course also included an introduction to the many available training tools and resources that most Fort Bliss NCOs were unaware of, as well as re-introducing the Squad Designated Marksman to the light units that were on Fort Bliss at the time.
-The SAMG partnered with industry and incorporated NAMMO Talley Defense for SMAW-D and LAW knowledge, as well as Insight Technology (L-3) for expertise on the correct way to utilize the lasers and optics.
+The SAMG partnered with the industry and incorporated NAMMO Talley Defense for SMAW-D and LAW knowledge, as well as Insight Technology (L-3) for expertise on the correct way to utilize the lasers and optics.
 Great strides were reached on Fort Bliss, and by 2012 the Fort Bliss Division SAMG was teaching a course once a quarter, running competitions on the installation, and was a "one-stop-shop" for anything small arms related.
 During this time, the Fort Bliss SAMG program had trained over 200 non-commissioned officers (as well as one captain).
 It had also shared its curriculum with the 25th ID, and the unit which originally spawned the SAMG course, 2-29 at Fort Benning GA.
-The curriculum was submitted to The Fort Bliss PCSM, who had originally appointed the Fort Bliss SAMG, left Fort Bliss in summer 2012.
+The curriculum was submitted to The Fort Bliss PCSM, who had originally been appointed the Fort Bliss SAMG, and left Fort Bliss in the summer of 2012.
 Fort Bliss' Command team (at that time a mechanized group) did not share the same enthusiasm for the lethality of the soldier on the ground because the 2 light Brigades were turned into heavy Brigades and the Fort Bliss Small Arms Master Gunner Course disintegrated in February 2013, as the original Fort Bliss SAMG retired.

-In 2019 the Army recognized that having a subject matter expert to focus on "the weapon system" was a combat multiplier for deployed units.
-They saw how these subject matter experts had enhanced combat unit marksmanship, and were eager to get the Army on the same page.
+In 2019 the US Army recognized that having a subject matter expert to focus on "the weapon system" was a combat multiplier for deployed units.
+They saw how these subject matter experts had enhanced combat unit marksmanship, and were eager to make similar changes to the Army.
 The Army adopted a lot of what the Small Arms Master Gunner at Fort Bliss had put in place in 2010.
 In TC 3-20.40, Training and Qualification, Individual Weapons, the role of the Small Arms Master Gunner is now recognized as the "Marksmanship Master Trainer".